"You'll never take me alive, Zim!" Dib cried, and struck a heroic pose, and waved his arms around dramatically.

 His heart clenched.

 He knew he shouldn't get involved.
 He ought to keep his head down, and concentrate on surviving this hell-hole until he could figure a way out of here.
 But...In that moment, Tak looked just like a scared little kid.
 And maybe she had tried to destroy the earth...but she had also been his friend.
 Suddenly, Dib had broken away from the wall and was moving across the yard before he even realized what was happening.
-Skoodge's back was turned, so he didn't even notice the human until Dib had pulled back his foot and kicked him as hard as he could, punting him across the yard like a big, green football.
-Skoodge let out a sharp squeal, and landed in a heap, skidding face-down into the mud.
+Skoodge's back was turned, so he didn't even notice the human until Dib had pulled back his foot and kickERRORed him as hard as he could, punting him across the yard like a big, green football.
+Skoodge bounced several times, squeaking sharply with every bounce, and landed in a heap, skidding face-down into the mud.

 Everything stopped, suspended in a state of absolute stupefaction.